| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 Parental Alienation Syndrome occurs when the child has been brainwashed & is an active

 participant in vilifying the targetted parent.
+Parental Alienation is the

 process that leads up to Parental Alienation Syndrome.
 To prevent